Blohm+Voss: Since October 2021

 According to an interview and meeting published in Hamburger Morgenpost on 30 September 2021 and repeated at Hamburger Abendblatt, the workforce was advised that Lürssen would no longer refit cruise ships in Hamburg anymore.
 The new building department was dissolved.
 All six floating docks were in review.
 The repair division was not a success.
 Despite the around 20 million euros invested in modern shipyard technology, the subletting of many halls and the shrinkage to only around a third of the used shipyard area, the costs were still too high and is not yet fit for the future.
 The location is too expensive compared to other shipyards, so structural measures and cost adjustments were necessary.

 In a statement, NVL B.V. & Co.
 KG, military naval ships construction, which belonged to Lürssen was sold to Rheinmetall in September 2025.
+Naval Vessels Lürssen (NVL) operates four shipyards in northern Germany.